-All highly motivated students who plan to work toward an Associate in Arts degree from CF should seek admission to the Community of Scholars program.
+All highly motivated students who plan to work toward an Associate in Arts degree from CF should seek admission to the Honors Institute.
 The following guidelines are used to identify those students who should benefit most from enriched studies in the honors program.
 It should be noted, however, that no single criterion in the following list is absolute: i.e., a SAT score of 1050 might prove acceptable for a student with demonstrated successes in other areas.

-- a. a composite score of 25 on the ACT or a total of 1,100 on the SAT $\,$ - b. a high school grade point average of at least 3.75 (on a 4.0 scale) or ranking in the top 10 percent of their graduating class or a minimum 3.3 grade point average at CF - c. outstanding scores on CF placement tests, such as the ACT, SAT and/or PERT $\,$ - d. demonstration of special talents or abilities through portfolios, projects, papers, awards, auditions, etc.
+- a. a composite score of 25 on the ACT or a total of 1,100 on the SAT $\,$ - a high school grade point average of at least 3.75 (on a 4.0 scale) or ranking in the top 10 percent of their graduating class - c. a minimum 3.3 grade point average at CF - d. outstanding scores on CF placement tests, such as the ACT, SAT and/or PERT and demonstration of special talents or abilities through portfolios, projects, papers, awards, auditions, etc.

-The Community of Scholars issues formal invitations to graduating high school seniors meeting selective admission requirements.
+The institute issues formal invitations to graduating high school seniors meeting selective admission requirements.
 The two-year program requires completion of 18 credit hours in honors courses while maintaining a minimum cumulative grade point average of 3.3.
 Scholarships for four semesters are awarded to as many as 58 selected students yearly.

-Since 1990, the Community of Scholars program has also invited outstanding CF scholars into a second track, designed to include students who did not come to CF directly from high school.
+Since 1990, the Honors Institute has also invited outstanding CF scholars into a second track, designed to include students who did not articulate directly into the honors program from high school.
 These students must earn a minimum of 12 honors credits.
-Track 2 students may become eligible for partial tuition scholarships after their first semester in the program.
-For more information on the Community of Scholars, contact the director of the Honors Institute.
+Track 2 students may be eligible for partial tuition scholarships pending academic performance.